jeffssh/add-sub-encoder/README.md

 # add-sub-encoder
 A 32 bit shellcode encoder using ADD and SUB.
 Encodes an egghunter by default, but the shellcode can be replaced with anything.
+Encodes based on a list of good characters that is defined in the script.
+This should be updated before using for your situation.
 By default, will print out both an ADD encoded payload and a SUB encoded payload.
 The output can be directly placed into other python scripts.